You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 Day 6 No Smoking: Cold-Turkey

-As mentioned, nicotine withdrawal symptoms are often very intense, especially in the first three to six days after quitting, when the nicotine content first leaves your body.
+Nicotine withdrawal symptoms are often very intense, especially in the first three to six days after quitting, when the nicotine content first leaves your body.

 The benefit of quitting cold turkey is that you’re breaking the addiction cycle immediately.